BAA-Studios/SunnyFORM/README.md

 3. Navigate to `Package.wxs`, and under the `Package`tag, update the version number attribute
 4. Check if the the folder structure in `CastFORM/build/windows/runner/Release` has changed, and update `Folders.wxs` accordingly
 5. Check if the file structure has changed, and update `AppComponents.wxs` accordingly
+6. In the top toolbar got to `Build > Build Solution`

 ## How To Use HeatWave for Flutter Projects